Mary Faith Marshall

 Mary Faith Marshall, Ph.D., FCCM, HEC-C

-mary faith Emily Davie and Joseph S. Kornfeld Professor of Biomedical Ethics
+Emily Davie and Joseph S. Kornfeld Professor and

 Director, Center for Health Humanities and Ethics

 She is past president of the American Society for Bioethics and Humanities (ASBH) and the American Association for Bioethics.
-She served on the ASBH Health Care Ethics Certification Task Force from 2016-2017 and is a member of the inaugural class of Health Care Ethics Consultants to be certified by the ASBH (2019).
-She is an elected fellow of the American College of Critical Care Medicine where she chairs the SCCM Ethics Committee.
-In 2017 and 2019 she received SCCM Presidential Citations for Outstanding Contributions to the Society of Critical Care Medicine.
+In 2023 she received the ASBH Distinguished Service Award.
+She served on the ASBH Health Care Ethics Certification Task Force from 2016-2017 and currently serves on its Task Force to Advance Certification.
+She is a member of the inaugural class of Health Care Ethics Consultants to be certified by the ASBH (2019).
+She is an elected fellow of the American College of Critical Care Medicine where she chaired the SCCM Ethics Committee and currently co-chairs its panel developing new End-of-Life Guidelines.
+In 2017, 2019, and 2022 she received SCCM Presidential Citations for Outstanding Contributions to the Society of Critical Care Medicine.
+She is a member of the Raven Society at UVA.

 Dr. Marshall received the Trailblazer Award from the NAACP (Charleston Chapter) in 1999 for her work in policy approaches to perinatal substance use disorder, and has testified on this subject before Congress and in US District Court.
 She was a member of the American College of Obstetricians and Gynecologists Committee on Ethics for eleven years, and is the primary author of its Opinion #664, Refusal of Medically Recommended Treatment During Pregnancy.
 She is a member of the editorial board of the American Journal of Bioethics.

 Dr. Marshall has served on a number of National Institutes of Health Boards, including the NIAID Division of Aids Prevention Africa DSMB and its International DSMB for Africa.
 She chaired the first NIH review panel on Global Health Research Involving Human Subjects.
 She also chaired the National Human Research Subjects Protections Advisory Committee at the U.S. Department of Health and Human Services, and has been a special consultant to the DHHS Secretary on research related to children and prisoners.
+She has been a review team member for the Office of Human Research Protections compliance oversight assessments.
 She was an expert advisor on the Committee on Assessing the System for Protecting Human Research at the Institute of Medicine.

 Dr. Marshall received her BA, BSN and PhD from the University of Virginia, where she was the Paddock Graduate Fellow in Biomedical Ethics.
 She was a critical care nurse at UVA for eleven years.
 Her research interests include moral distress, coercive interventions in pregnancy, policy approaches to perinatal substance use disorder, clinical ethics, human subjects protections and research ethics.
 Dr. Marshall is former Associate Dean of Social Medicine and Professor of Family Medicine and Community Health at the University of Minnesota (UMN) Medical School, and Co-Director of the UMN Center for Bioethics in the Academic Health Center.